 Fall is such a beautiful time of year, and an exciting time to refresh your home.
 It doesn’t have to cost a lot to add fall touches to your spaces!
-Join me on this amazing Fall Blog Tour and get inspired!
+Join me on this amazing Fall Blog Tour and get on how to do Simple Fall Table Decorating on a Budget!
 A huge thank you to Brendt from She Gave It A Go for hosting.
 If you are joining me from Amanda’s Blog Midcountry Journal – welcome!
 Be sure to head over to Merichelle’s Blog We’re the Joneses next on the tour.

 Often when you are left with a blank space, you don’t know where to start.
 It’s overwhelming.
 Let me give you a few ideas to get started.
 You do not need to go buy new things.
 Start with what you have!
 This is my empty dining room table, and then you see it’s set for daily use.
 Let’s remove what I have and get some fall ideas going.
 And isn’t this Mora Ivory Rug from Well Woven Rugs darling?!
 You can snag it here.

 I decided to use a tablecloth since I use them very rarely, it makes the occasion feel more special.
 This one came from my darling 91 year old granny and I love it.
 You can find inexpensive ones at Walmart, Ross or TJ Maxx.
 This is a great way to start your simple fall table decorating on a budget